sotiraki-sima/secret-shark/README.md

  - Write MORE Tests
  - Extract Regex into separate file
- - Build Logic in Python and leave GREP as SysCall
+ - Build Logic in Python and leave GREP as SysCall (try mmap)
+ - In case of Git folder scan only the latest 3 chains of Git